ankiano/resource-naming-guide/docs/source/index.rst

 Ambiguity and the problem of vocabulary
 ===========

-| No single word can be considered the **best** name - this phenomenon is referred to as the problem of vocabulary.
+| There's no absolute best word to name something - this is known as the vocabulary issue.
-| Every natural language offers several ways to express any thought, and in particular, there are usually multiple words that can be used to denote the same object or concept.
+| Natural languages give many options to express ideas.
+Typically, there are multiple words to represent the same object or concept.
 | People choose to name or describe things based on their experience and context, so they often disagree about the words they use.
-| Furthermore, people are often surprised when this happens because what seems natural or obvious as a name to one person is not natural or obvious to another.
+| This often surprises people because what feels like a natural name to one person might not feel the same to someone else.

 Homonymy, polysemy, and false cognates
 ===========

+| Words that sound alike, words with multiple meanings, and words that look similar but mean different things
 | Sometimes, the same word can refer to different resources: ``bank`` can mean a financial institution or the edge of a river.
-| When two words have the same spelling but different meanings, they are called `homographs`.
-| If they are also pronounced the same way, they are `homonyms`.
-| When different meanings of homographs are related, it's called `polysemy`.

-| Resources with homonymous and polysemous names are sometimes incorrectly identified, especially by automated processes that cannot use common sense or context.
+| Resources with names that sound alike or have many meanings can be mistaken or incorrectly identified, especially by automated processes that cannot use common sense or context.

-| When a word in one language has a different meaning and refers to different resources in another language, it can be funny or catastrophically harmful.
+| When a word means something else in another language, it can result in humor or serious problems.
 | ``Gift`` in German means ``poison`` and ``pain`` in French means ``bread``.